iservices/generator-future-state/README.md

 To install this package run the following from a terminal.

 ```
-npm install -g generator-iservices
+npm install -g generator-future-state
 ```

-Now that everything has been installed you are ready to create a new iServices project.
+Now that everything has been installed you are ready to create a new future state project.
 The first thing you need to do is create an empty folder that will contain your new project.
 From within this newly created folder run the following to start the script that will walk you through creating a new project.

 ```
-yo iservices
+yo future-state
 ```

 The script will ask you for a name and description to give your project.